 Figs 2– 3: Feeling the hammer to understand its 3D form, and then drawing what is felt.
 Drawing by UCT medical student, Rivoningo Baloyi.
 Image credits: Leonard Shapiro.

-As neuroscience informs us, the afferent nerves of our hand (the nerves going from our hands to our brain) take up a large part of the sensory cortex of our brain (Figs. 4 and 5, below).
+As neuroscience informs us, the afferent nerves of our hand (the nerves going from our hands to our brain) take up a large part of the sensory cortex of our brain.
 It makes sense therefore, to include our sense of touch if we want to observe physical objects in more detail and better understand their 3D form and structure.

 Six key finger movements

 We naturally apply a number of movements with our hands and fingers when we touch an object, to gather information about its shape, texture and weight.
 In fact, we unconsciously use our hands and fingers to explore objects daily in order to gain a direct, ‘in-touch’ understanding of their characteristics.
 We do this though what Professors Roberta Klatzky and Susan Lederman identified as six key finger-movements, or Exploratory Procedures (EPs), with which we gather information about objects that we come into contact with (Klatzky and Lederman, 1987).